CloudHealth/terraform-cloudhealth-iam/README.md

 -----
 Obtain your External ID from the CloudHealth platform under new AWS account setup page.

-Define invokation of TF module
+Define invocation of TF module

 ```
 module "cloudhealth-iam-role" {